Guide to oral GLP-1 medications for weight loss and diabetes

 Oral GLP-1s are available in different dosage strengths.

-Both Rybelsus and Wegovy follow a dosage titration schedule, where you start at the lowest dose and increase every 30 days until you reach an effective maintenance dose.
+Rybelsus, Wegovy pill, and Foundayo all follow a dosage titration schedule, where you start at the lowest dose and increase every 30 days until you reach an effective maintenance dose.

 Rybelsus